-- 1. Catholic students who are in the care, or who have been in care, of the Local Authority. - 2.
+- I. Catholic students who are in the care, or who have been in care, of the Local Authority. - 2.
 Catholic students who live within the parishes of the RC Deanery of St. Oswin. - 3.
 Catholic students who attend other secondary schools and live outside the parishes of the RC Deanery of St. Oswin. - 4.
 Other students who are in the care, or who have been in care, of the Local Authority. - 5.
 Children of staff employed by the Governing Body for two or more years at the time at which application for admission to the Academy is made. - 6.
-Students who are members of other Christian Churches as recognised by Churches Together in England (see additional notes). - 7.
-Students who are members of other faith traditions (see additional notes). - 8.
+Students who are members of Christian and other faith traditions (see additional notes). - 7.
 Other students who wish to attend the Sixth Form.